June 27, 2014

 Now you have two compartments inside the bag for both the camera and the lenses.
-If you have more than one lense, adjust the ‘S’ to make more space.
+If you have multiple lenses, adjust the ‘S’ to make more space.
 If you use a purse or bag with outside pockets, you will still have room to put items like your wallet and cell phone.

 2. Tangled Cords

 Similar to jewelry, electronics’ cords can tangle very easily as well.
 You can prevent this by wrapping the cords around an old gift card.
 (Pro tip: cut small half circle shapes out on each side of the card to help them stay wrapped better.)

 You can also keep the cords stores in a travel-sized make up bag or old glasses case to prevent them from tangling.

 Who wants to worry about ironing when they are on vacation?
 There are two ways that guests can reduce the amount of wrinkles from their suitcase.

 If you don’t want to try either of these tips, each of our Gatlinburg and Pigeon Forge cabin rentals come with their own washer and dryer, so you can just throw your clothes into the dryer to work out any wrinkles once you arrive for your Smoky Mountain vacation.

 Just like you don’t want your shirt to be covered in wrinkles, you also don’t want your collar to be all bent out of shape when you are ready to wear it on your Smoky Mountain vacation.
 Prevent this by wrapping your belt up and storing it inside the collar of the shirt in your suitcase.
 This will provide something sturdy to keep the shirt’s collar in place.